 - Fish deep and keep track of the number of cranks you make every time you reel up.

 - When you catch something, know your depth.
 This is because catching one crappie only means there are many more around it, especially in colder months

 - Know the best time of day to fish

 - Add color to further attract the crappie

 - Get weird and try something different if all these tricks do not work.
 Try using the pinch head technique or combine a live minnow with your jig head.

 Patience is the name of the game when fishing for crappie in the winter.
 You can’t rush things.
 I love winter fishing because there is usually no one around.
 There is no fishing pressure on the crappies and I tend to catch some big slabs during this time.

 Here is another article I wrote on how to catch winter crappie

-If you are looking for more techniques to fill your stringer each and every time you go crappie fishing, I have a recommendation for you.
+If you are looking for more techniques to fill your stringer each and every time you go crappie fishing, please look through my website for more tips!

 Leave me some thoughts and comments below!